mechanicalgirl/agent-of-chaos/README.md

 # agent-of-chaos

+> [!NOTE]
+> This tool is designed for auditing infrastructure you own or have explicit permission to access.

 `chaosagent.py` is an agent designed to crawl a server, document its processes and services, and prepare a report highlighting vulnerabilities and critical issues.

 The agent uses only three tools: